PlasmaNeon/SJTU-CS241/README.md

-# SJTU-CS241
+# Arandomname
-Solution for SJTU CS241.
+Solution for Arandomname